elijaharita/lotus/documentation/en/cli-lotus.md

 ### lotus net limit
 ```
 NAME:
-   lotus net limit - get or set resource limit for a scope
+   lotus net limit - Get or set resource limits for a scope

 USAGE:
    lotus net limit [command options] scope [limit]

+DESCRIPTION:
+   Get or set resource limits for a scope.

+  The scope can be one of the following:
+  - system        -- reports the system aggregate resource usage.
+  - transient     -- reports the transient resource usage.
+  - svc:<service> -- reports the resource usage of a specific service.
+  - proto:<proto> -- reports the resource usage of a specific protocol.
+  - peer:<peer>   -- reports the resource usage of a specific peer.

+ The limit is json-formatted, with the same structure as the limits file.

 OPTIONS:
    --set       set the limit for a scope (default: false)